Contents

 INTRODUCTION

-Today, both general and regional anesthesia (spinal, epidural, and combined spinal-epidural) techniques are applied to the patients who will be applying cesarean section.
-In a normal surgical procedure, only one person's safety and optimal conditions should be ensured, and the fetus affected by any changes in the mother and mother must be secured during the cesarean section.
+Today, both general and regional anesthesia (spinal, epidural and combined spinal-epidural) techniques are applied to the patients who will be applying cesarean section.
+In a normal surgical procedure, only one person's safety and optimal conditions should be ensured and the fetus affected by any changes in the mother and mother must be secured during the cesarean section.
 This gives a distinctive feature to cesarean anesthesia [1].
 Both anesthesia techniques used in a cesarean section have their own advantages and disadvantages.
-Advantages of general anesthesia in cesarean section; providing fast induction, less hypotension, and less cardiovascular depression, allowing better airway and respiratory control.
-In recent years, the more frequently preferred regional anesthesia is cesarean section; The patient has advantages such as being conscious, not carrying the risk of aspiration, not causing a respiratory depression in the newborn, and not causing uterine atony [2,3]
+Advantages of general anesthesia in cesarean section; providing fast induction, less hypotension and less cardiovascular depression, allowing better airway and respiratory control.
+In recent years, the more frequently preferred regional anesthesia is cesarean section; The patient has advantages such as being conscious, not carrying the risk of aspiration, not causing a respiratory depression in the newborn and not causing uterine atony [2,3].

-The risks of general anesthesia in cesarean operations are a pulmonary aspiration of gastric contents and difficulty in intubation [4,5].
-Difficult intubation is the leading cause of maternal mortality due to anesthesia.
-In patients undergoing obstetric surgery under general anesthesia, there is a higher rate of intubation compared to other surgical patients [6,7].
+anesthesia, there is a higher rate of intubation compared to other surgical patients [6,7].
 However, hypotension due to sympathetic blockade in spinal anesthesia applied in cesarean may adversely affect uteroplacental blood flow and may cause fetal distress.
-The inhalation anesthetics and intravenous (IV) anesthetics used in general anesthesia reduce blood pressure and, ultimately, uterorelaxant.
+The inhalation anesthetics and Intravenous (IV) anesthetics used in general anesthesia reduce blood pressure and, ultimately, uterorelaxant.
 They also cause fetal depression in very few cases.
-Because of the rapid onset and rapid termination of the remifentanil effect, which is metabolized independently of the organ by nonspecific plasma esterases, it may be possible to prevent maternal hemodynamic stability and to be aware of it without neonatal depression [6,7]
+Because of the rapid onset and rapid termination of the remifentanil effect, which is metabolized independently of the organ by nonspecific plasma esterases, it may be possible to prevent maternal hemodynamic stability and to be aware of it without neonatal depression [6,7].

 In our study, we aimed to compare the maternal and neonatal effects of spinal anesthesia and general anesthesia using remifentanil.